 Designed by Herbert Schäfer, the Corrado overlapped and eventually superseded Volkswagen's Scirocco model.
-97,521 Corrados were manufactured over the seven year production run.
+97,521 Corrados were manufactured, over the seven year production run.

-The Corrado's floorpan is based on the A2 platform (i.e. Mark 2 Golf/Jetta) and, with the exception of VR6 models, all versions use the subframes, suspension, steering and braking components from the A2 model range.
+The Corrado's floorpan is based on the A2 platform (i.e. Mark 2 Golf/Jetta) and, with the exception of VR6 models, all versions use the subframes, suspension, steering and braking components from the Volkswagen A2 platform model range.

 The VR6 uses suspension components from the A3 model range, including the rear axle assembly and some parts of the A3's 'plus' type front axle assembly.
 The subsequent wider front wheel track of the Corrado VR6 necessitated the fitting of new front wings with wider wheel arches and liners along with a new front bumper assembly.

-The Corrado is noted for its flush mounted windows and active rear spoiler — which raises automatically when the car exceeds 50 mph (45 mph in the North American market), automatically retracts at speeds below 15 mph or can be manually controlled by the driver.
+The Corrado is noted for its flush mounted windows and active rear spoiler — which raises automatically when the car exceeds 60 mph (45 mph in the North American market), automatically retracts at speeds below 15 mph or can be manually controlled by the driver.

 There were also two special models of the G60.
 The G60 Jet was an economy version for the German market only, thought to be a run out model before the introduction of the VR6.
 This model was only available in four colours and featured a colour coded interior.
-Sadly, Volkswagen cannot confirm production numbers for the Jet model.
+Sadly, Volkswagen could not confirm production numbers for the Jet model.

 Another variant is Volkswagen Motorsport (VWMS) Corrado 16V G60.
-Although the 16-valve engine combined with the original G-Lader was appreciated within the enthusiast community, the model never saw series production.
+Although the 16 valve engine combined with the original G-Lader was appreciated within the enthusiast community, the model never saw series production.
 It is generally believed that only two factory built examples were manufactured, both in Nugget Yellow.

 Volkswagen introduced two new engines for 1992.
-The first was a naturally aspirated 2.0-litre, 16-valve 136 PS (100 kW; 134 hp) inline-four, basically a further development of the 1.8-litre engine; this engine was not made available to the North American market.
+The first was a naturally aspirated 2.0 litre, 16 valve 136 PS (100 kW; 134 hp) inline four, basically a further development of the 1.8 litre engine; this engine was not made available to the North American market.

-The second was the twelve valve VR6 engine, which came in two variants: a 2.8 litre 179 bhp (133 kW; 181 PS) model for the United States and Canadian markets, and a 2.9 litre and 190 PS (140 kW; 187 hp) version for the European market.
-In the United States the VR6 model was marketed as the Corrado SLC (sport luxury coupe).
+The second was the twelve valve VR6 engine, which came in two variants: a 2.8 litre 179 bhp (133 kW; 181 PS) model for the United States and Canadian markets, and a 2,861 cc (2.9 L; 174.6 cu in) producing 190 PS (187 bhp; 140 kW) at 5,800 rpm and 245 N⋅m (181 lbf⋅ft) at 4,200 rpm of torque version for the European market, fuel feed by BoschMotronic 2.7fuel injection.
+In the United States, the model VR6 was marketed as the Corrado SLC (sport luxury coupe).